stela2502/ImageBlueprint/DEPLOY.md

 # Final Steps

 Before creating your own images, be sure to update the ``DEPLOY_DIR``, ``MODULE_FILE``and ``SERVER_DIR`` variable in your ``Makefile`` to match your specific project.
+Or - if you do not have direct access to the deploy area - deploy to a local folder to the at least have all files in the correct position and all names and version corrected before you copy the data to the server.

-If you’re not already using the shared modules on COSMOS, you can add the necessary line to your ``~/.bash_profile`` like this:
+If you’re not already using our shared modules on COSMOS-SENS, you can add the necessary line to your ``~/.bash_profile`` like this:

 ```bash
 echo 'module use /scale/gr01/shared/common/modules' >> ~/.bash_profile